Kikoman90/RT/README.md

 git clone https://github.com/jfortin42/RT ~/RT cd ~/RT && make && ./RT scene/scene1.rt
 ```
-You have to launch the program with a parameter.
-This is the name of the scene you would like to open at the execution of the program.
+Launch the program with one parameter: the name of the scene you would like to open.
 The input file has to follow a predefined layout.
 A parser implemented in the program will check for layout errors.<br />

 Example : ⇣